Marinnnnce8/hugo-static-template/README.md

 	* `social` - An array of social media data.
 	* `legal` - These should not need to be changed, as these are standard on all projects.
 	* `items` - arrays of items to be rendered on the site.
-* A number of variables are generated based on the template name, and passed to `page` e.g. `page.name` (see `build/tasks/html.js`).
-* These variables can be overwritten and/or extended by a `[template-name].json` file in `src/html/data`.
-* A few helpers (see `build/tasks/html.js`).
+* `./params.toml` - site-wide data including:

 ### Partials
 Where possible, the provided partials should be used (and can be edited where necessary).

 ## Linting
-ESlint and Sasslint are enabled in this package, but in different ways.
-ESlint should be enabled in your code editor, whereas Sasslint is run while SCSS files are being watched.
+ESlint and Stylelint are enabled in this package, but in different ways.
+ESlint should be enabled in your code editor, whereas Stylelint is run while SCSS files are being watched.

-*Note: .eslintignore does not appear to work!*

 ## Release
 When the project is complete, run:

 	yarn release

-This will reset the project and build everything again, and will also run:

-	yarn pw

-which prepares files for ProcessWire development.
+This will create CHANGELOG.md file.